Craig Reynolds (baseball)

-Gordon Craig Reynolds (born December 27, 1952) is a former Major League Baseball (MLB) shortstop who was an inaugural member of the Seattle Mariners.
-He batted left-handed and threw right.
+Gordon Craig Reynolds (born December 27, 1952) is an American former Major League Baseball (MLB) shortstop who was an inaugural member of the Seattle Mariners.
+He began his professional career in the Pittsburgh Pirates organization and played for over a decade with the Houston Astros.
+Reynolds batted left-handed and threw right.

 Early life

 As a senior at Reagan High School in 1971, Reynolds was named the Greater Houston High School Athlete of the Year.
-He was drafted out of high school by the Pittsburgh Pirates in the first round of the 1971 Major League Baseball draft.
+That spring, he was selected by the Pittsburgh Pirates in the first round of the 1971 Major League Baseball draft.